Areas of Focus

 This study indicated that we do not yet know enough about what it takes to effectively support students in recovery on a community college campus beyond their academic pursuits and need to learn more in order to build national capacity in this area.
 As a result, TYR is launching a pilot grant program to learn what happens when schools initiate funded capacity building efforts on their campuses.

-The Bridging the Gap pilot grant program will be conducted during the 2016-2017 academic year with grants awarded to 25 pilot schools.
-Approximately 6 schools will receive the grants and partner with TYR in intensive technical assistance and research activities including site visits and facilitated community mapping efforts.
-19 additional grants will be given to schools which will participate in minimal research activities and receive less intensive technical assistance from TYR.
-The Bridging the Gap grant program will begin in Fall 2017 using findings from the pilot grant program to inform grants being offered to an additional 75 community colleges nationwide (for a total of 100 community college grantees) by Fall 2019.
+The Bridging the Gap pilot grant program will begin in Spring 2017.
+Approximately 6 schools will receive grants and partner with TYR in intensive technical assistance and research activities including site visits and facilitated community mapping efforts, with additional grants given to schools which will participate in minimal research activities.
 To apply for a Bridging the Gap pilot grant, click the purple button below.